 - Receive and Complete Your Ballot: States are required to send out ballots 45 days before a regular election for federal office and states generally send out ballots at least 30 days before primary elections.
 Most states allow you to confirm your ballot delivery online.

-If using the diplomatic pouch, ballots can be dropped off to the American Citizens Services section by placing it in the designated box outside the Consular Entrance, Monday-Friday, 7:00 am to 3:30 pm.
+If using the diplomatic pouch, ballots can be dropped off to the American Citizens Services section on Fridays.
 Please note that all visitors to the Embassy are subject to security screening and you will not be permitted to bring electronic devices, including cell phones, inside the facility.
-Please note that it can take up to threeweeks for mail to reach its destination if sent by an embassy or consulate via diplomatic pouch.
+Please note that it can take up to four weeks for mail to reach its destination if sent by an embassy or consulate via diplomatic pouch.
 All overseas U.S. citizens are advised to submit their forms and ballots accordingly.

 Researching the Candidates and Issues: Online Resources.
 Go to the FVAP links page for helpful resources to aid your research of candidates and issues.
 Non-partisan information about candidates, their voting records, and their positions on issues are widely available and easy to obtain on-line.
 You can also read national and hometown newspapers on-line, or search the internet to locate articles and information.
 For information about election dates and deadlines, subscribe to FVAP’s Voting Alerts (email@example.com).
 FVAP also shares Voting Alerts via Facebook (@DODFVAP), Twitter (@FVAP), and Instagram (@fvapgov).

 Learn more at the Federal Voting Assistance Program’s (FVAP) website, FVAP.gov.
-If you have any questions about registering to vote overseas, please contact U.S. Embassy Port au Prince at +509 2229 8000 or ACSPAP@state.gov.
+If you have any questions about registering to vote overseas, please contact U.S. Embassy Port-au-Prince’s Voting Assistance Officer at +509-2229-8900, or VotePortAuPrince@state.gov.